Hobo News: Original newspaper

 Hobo News was published monthly with 16 pages and no advertisements, and was distributed by street sellers for five cents in bohemian areas.
 A subscription was 50 cents annually.
 In 1919, it was raised to ten cents per issue or one dollar per year.
 At its height, Hobo News reached a circulation of 20,000.

-The newspaper's slogan, "Of the hoboes, by the hoboes and for the hoboes", and reader submissions formed a significant part of the paper.
+The newspaper's slogan was "Of the hoboes, by the hoboes and for the hoboes", and reader submissions formed a significant part of the paper.
 Content included poems, essays, travelogues, and articles about the life and lore of hobos, as well as news about labor organizing and unemployment.
 Recurring writers included John X. Kelly, Nicholas Klein, and William Schweitzer.
 More famous were Nina van Zandt Spies (widow of August Spies), Voltairine de Cleyre, and Eugene Debs.
 Future comic book legend John Buscema contributed some artwork.
 It was mostly read by the hobos themselves but sometimes sold to the public as a way for the homeless to make money without begging, much like a modern street paper.

 Hobo News went by several names over the years.
 It was founded in 1913 as Hoboes Jungle Scout then adopted the name Hobo News from 1915 to at least 1929.
 After World War I and the U.S. government attacks on the radical Industrial Workers of the World many IWW supporters (Wobblies) joined the IBWA, and Hobo News became more radical and socialist.
 This caused trouble with the government, and the paper lost its second-class mailing privileges.
 There was an internal rift, and eventually Hobo World was started as a radical competitor.
 Accounts of the relations between the two vary, describing Hobo World as either a "competitor" to Hobo News, a different name for the same paper, or a replacement for it.

 Much of Hobo News was never archived.
 The New York Public Library has 19 issues ending in 1923.
 The St. Louis Public Library has 63 issues, starting with volume I, number I (April 1915).
 It is unclear what became of the newspaper after How died in 1930.